 With two versions of the ASHP, you can choose between an air-to-water system or an air-to-air system depending on the type of heat distribution you require.

 Air-to-air heat pumps absorb heat from outside and transfer it into your home via a fan.

-Air-to-water heat pumps also absorb heat from outside but transfer it through your heating system including radiators, underfloor heating and hot water.
+Air-to-water heat pumps absorb heat from outside but transfer it through your heating system, including radiators, underfloor heating and hot water.

 ASHP’s differ from gas and oil boilers as they need to be on continuously throughout the colder months efficiently to heat your home.
 Rather than the high temperatures delivered by traditional heating systems, ASHPs are cooler but keep your home at a comfortable temperature.
 When considering installing an ASHP, it is worthwhile exploring how to insulate your home best to get the most out of them.
 Generally, they work best with larger radiators and underfloor heating.

 Fitted outside your home, ASHP’s are usually installed on a wall or the ground.
 Ideally, somewhere with plenty of space and sunlight is best, with little noise disturbance.

 If for whatever reason, your home fails to meet all the criteria for a heat pump, you can instead opt for a hybrid version that works in conjunction with a gas or oil boiler.